“When we design well for disabilities, everyone benefits.” Those words, spoken by David B. Berman, ring so true.

 The Girl with the Purple Cane

 One morning about five years ago, this seemingly healthy 29-year-old who worked at Airbnb got out of bed, fell on the floor, and had a hard time getting up.
-So began a journey that led Liz from hospital to doctor, from misdiagnoses to the realization that the day she “got sick” was the beginning of being “like this” for the rest of her life.
+So began a journey that led Liz from hospital to doctor, from misdiagnoses to the realization that the day she “got sick” with a neurological condition was the beginning of being “like this” for the rest of her life.
 Which meant walking with an awkward gait, using a cane, and feeling marginalized.

 She is now one of our nation’s leading disability experts and advocates.
 Her passion and advocacy has taken her to the Obama White House, to the stage at a TED talk, and to Adobe’s 2017 99U Conference, where she inspired the audience—including me—to rethink how disabled people are pictured, treated, and designed for.